-People who have slipped and fallen on public or private property in Allen, Texas, might be eligible to claim compensation for their injuries and losses.
-If you suspect or know another party’s negligence caused your accident, you might want to hire an Allen slip and fall lawyer to help you file a personal injury claim or lawsuit.
+People who have slipped and fallen on public or private property in Allen, TX, might be eligible to claim compensation for their injuries and losses.
+If you suspect or know another party’s negligence caused your accident, you might want to hire an Allen, Texas slip and fall lawyer to help you file a personal injury claim or lawsuit.

 Underwood Law Office has served clients in Texas and helped them go after liable parties who neglected to keep their properties safe for guests.
 We may be able to help you get the compensation you need to cover your accident-related expenses.

 Call (972) 535-6377 today for a free consultation with a member of our team or continue reading to learn more about how we might be able to help you with your case.

 Slip and Fall Cases Fall Under Premises Liability Law